Lindsay Scott – Getting Project Management People Together

 Lindsay Scott received her Bachelor of Science degree in Psychology at The University of Manchester.
 She was Operations and HR Assistant at Esso supporting the operational management team in recruitment.
 At HP, she was Project Office Coordinator, then Manager for the company’s Professional Services and Consultancy Division.
 During this time at HP, recruiting for a project office of more than 20 members, Lindsay came face to face with the issues of recruiting good PM professionals.
 She was frustrated as how recruitment agencies they used did not understand the roles found within a project office.
 Even after explaining what they need, they end up with under- or overqualified candidates.

-Programme and Project Management Recruitment Specialist
+Programmer and Project Management Recruitment Specialist

 In 2002, Lindsay co-founded and became Director of Recruitment of Arras People.
 It is a professional staffing and recruitment company based in Manchester that helps organizations looking to hire, and project professionals looking for work.
 She manages the marketing and sales function.
 She occasionally recruits for PMO roles and provides career clinics for PMO professionals.
 She also holds speaking engagements on PM career topics.